Bayesian semi-parametric G-computation for causal inference in a cohort study with MNAR dropout and death: Introduction

 Causal inference in non-randomized longitudinal studies with time-varying exposures is often complicated by time-dependent confounding and attrition.
 Attrition is inevitable especially if individuals in the studied population are older and followed over a long time period.
 Additionally, for cohort studies, an individual's data is only recorded if that person completes follow-up testing.
 Hence, data for not only the outcome but also exposure level and confounders are missing at subsequent test waves.

-Several approaches have been proposed for estimating causal effects of time-varying exposures when time-varying confounding is present (\cite{robins1986new, robins1992g, robins2000marginal, van2012targeted}).
-The main advantage of these methods is that they handle feedback between the exposure and confounders as opposed to ordinary regression analysis (\cite{hernan2010causal}).
-The G-computation formula (\cite{robins1986new}) is one approach for estimating a causal effect in this setting.
-The approach is completely nonparametric in its original form, although a parametric modeling approach based on maximum likelihood estimation is most typically used in practice.
+The G-computation formula (\cite{robins1986new}) is one approach for estimating a causal effect of time-varying exposures when time-varying confounding is present.
+The approach is completely nonparametric in its original form, although a parametric modeling approach based on maximum likelihood estimation is most typically used in practice (e.g. \cite{snowden2011implementation, wang2017g}).
 Valid inference with the parametric G-formula requires correct model specification.
-This can be cumbersome when there is a large set of regressors, the relationship is non-linear and/or includes interaction terms, and there are multiple observation times.

-Non- and semi-parametric estimation techniques that do not require prespecified distributional or functional forms of the data, have become popular in the causal inference literature (e.g. \cite{hill2011bayesian, haggstrom2017data, kim2017framework, karim2017application, wager2017estimation}).
+This can be extremely difficult when there is a large set of regressors, the relationship is non-linear and/or includes interaction terms, and there are multiple observation times.
+Non- and semi-parametric estimation techniques that do not require prespecified distributional or functional forms of the data, have become popular in the causal inference literature (e.g. \cite{hill2011bayesian, haggstrom2018data, kim2017framework, karim2017application, tan2019BART, wager2018estimation}).
 One such modeling strategy is Bayesian Additive Regression Trees (BART, \cite{chipman2010bart}).
 BART is a sum-of-trees model that adds together the predictions of a number of regression trees regularized by prior distributions.
 BART does not rely on strong modeling assumptions, and in contrast to other tree-based algorithms BART yields interval estimates for full posterior inference.